Uncovering the Hidden Marvels: A Guide to Great Adventures in Hawaii's Big Island

 One the Kona side of the island we stayed at the Aloha Guest House in Captain Cook.
 The Kona area is made for ocean activities!
 Our favorite coral reef snorkeling spots were Honaunau and Kealakekua bays, the latter requiring either a 4 mile hike or a boat ride to reach.
 The trailhead is the Kaawaloa/Captain Cook Monument Trail, and it's a steep 1,200 feet with some lava rock near the end.
 Bring good hiking shoes and lots and lots of water if you intend on hiking this trail.

-A tip when snorkeling: swim parallel to, not directly at, the fish.
-This prevents them from thinking you're a predator wanting to eat them.
-And just floating in place allows you to observe them doing their natural daily activities.
+Snorkeling tip: Swim parallel to, not directly at, the fish.
+This prevents them from thinking you're a predator and chasing them away.
+And just floating in place for a while allows you to observe them doing their natural daily activities.

 Pu'uhonua O Honaunau National Historical Park is a good place to learn about some of the history of the native Polynesian people.
 It's adjacent to Honaunau Bay snorkeling spot mentioned above.

-Kokua Kailua Village Stroll was a great opportunity to shop for local foods and crafts.
+Kokua Kailua Village Stroll, which occurs one Sunday each month, was a great opportunity to shop for local foods and crafts.
 We also really enjoyed the performance at the Island Breeze Luau, with great hula and other Polynesian dances.
 It's somewhat touristy, but the performers really do a great job and get you in that Aloha spirit!

 If you love chocolate, you should visit one of the only places in the United States that grows and produces it locally at the Original Hawaiian Chocolate Factory.
 The tour is super informative, and the chocolate in their gift shop is, of course, absolutely delicious!